angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 consume the entirety of your pile before going for it whenever you can, especially if your opponent is likely to hold removal as you go off.

-With enough mana, and other relevant permanents in your deck, you can utitlise extra potential Devotion to {U} to help bolster your effect.
+With enough mana, and other relevant permanents in your deck, you can utilise extra potential Devotion to {U} to help bolster your effect.
 Cards like Baleful Strix, Counterbalance, Snapcaster Mage or even Teferi, Time Raveler are a few examples.